 Georgina

-Georgina Smith is a Scottish artist and peace activist.
+Georgina Smith (1929-2024) was a Scottish artist and peace activist.
 She grew up in the West of Scotland and went to art school in London in the 1940s, and later studied at Ruskin School of Drawing and Fine Art in Oxford.
-After getting married following her art training and then raising her family in England, she returned to Scotland and has been living since 1990 in a decrofted cottage surrounded by 100 trees planted by her in an otherwise largely treeless area.
+After getting married following her art training and then raising her family in England, she returned to Scotland.
+From 1990 to 2024, she lived in a decrofted cottage surrounded by 100 trees planted by her in an otherwise largely treeless area.
 In the last few decades, she was able to concentrate on developing her art while living alone.
-Her output includes many lino prints, which she has created using simple tools and materials – floor lino from her house, a Stanley knife, a dessert spoon (she does not have a printing press), ink, and paper.
+Her output included many lino prints, which she created using simple tools and materials – floor lino from her house, a Stanley knife, a dessert spoon (she did not have a printing press), ink, and paper.
 Based on observation of her environment, family and friends, Georgina’s artwork often incorporates elements from her own life.